tuckthomas/OpnLend/README.md

 **_*Update 12/19/2023: In the spirity of transparency, I've uploaded some initial files.
-However, it will likely be difficult to make sense of them in the current disorganized state of this repository.
-Once I complete alpha testing of the spreading functionality, I'll complete a full overhall of this repository to best organize it going forward. *_**
+Once I have published the Alpha release of the financial spreading portion of the applicatoin, I'll begin updating this repository with my documented plan. *_**

 **_*Update 12/17/2023: I've been working on the dynamic financial spreading front-end for the last two weeks and am nearing completion.
 Once completed, I'll update the files within this repository.
 In the meantime, if you are interested, you can test the functionality of the spreading model while keeping in mind that it is incomplete and contains bugs that will be resovled soon.
 That model can be accessed here: https://credit.opnlend.com/Financials/ *_**